 You see, we need pens for our work, so I have a few out, and because our son can already access our work area, he sometimes keeps opening our pens, and they’re not erasable, so I’m always hoping he doesn’t use them.
 I mean, I’m all for real-life things and experience, but also, I think part of a prepared environment is not having things out that you don’t want them to use (or they’re not yet ready to use).

 This is one of those things, but as mentioned, we need them.
 I’ve kept them in our drawers, and he could still find them, haha.

 So anyway, I was so happy to chance upon these Zebra “pencils”.
 Apart from looking chic and clean, you have to twist it to open the pen!
 So, for now, I think, this is a good solution for us — we can keep the pens out, but they might not be of interest for him.
 We’ll see.

 But just to share, I told my husband I think I want to throw all our other pens and just change all of them to this, and he said: “Let’s think about it first.
-What if Pablo writes with it and nothing happens (cause it’s not a real pencil and it’s just a cap)?”
+What if our son writes with it and nothing happens (cause it’s not a real pencil and it’s just a cap)?”